Josh Haas's Web Log

 There’s a moral significance to this aspect of Mr. Robot, because it limits the show’s ability to engage with the themes that it wants to address.
 As a psychological portrait of humans confronting modernity, it’s excellent, but as an attempt to address modernity itself, to talk about the injustices of the system, to wrestle with politics, capitalism and corporatism, hacking and anarchy, anonymity and the digital labyrinth, it’s crippled.

-The guiding worldview of the rebel hackers — which the show tacitly affirms as correct by collapsing all of American’s corporations into a single “ECorp” (nicknamed Evil Corp) run by an amoral, monologuing, old white man — is that the source of injustice is a conspiracy of the powerful.
+The guiding worldview of the rebel hackers — which the show tacitly affirms as correct by collapsing all of America’s corporations into a single “ECorp” (nicknamed Evil Corp) run by an amoral, monologuing, old white man — is that the source of injustice is a conspiracy of the powerful.
 It’s the Occupy Wall Street theory of politics: people suffer because a small, connected group of elites oppress them.
 If only we could appeal to their consciences, or alternately, stick ‘em against the wall and shoot them, a better, more just society would naturally arise.

 This is a comforting narrative.
 It implies that there’s someone in charge.
 We may not like them, we may want to overthrow them, but human civilization has someone at the steering wheel.
 In Mr. Robot, we get to see various sinister forces battling for control of the world’s economy: there’s a tug-of-war between Wall Street and China, with the US federal government caught in the middle, and a ragtag team of hackers trying to take them all down and start the revolution.

-In a sense, this is very well-ordered universe, for all the darkness and sinister people in the shadows.
+In a sense, this is a very well-ordered universe, for all the darkness and sinister people in the shadows.
 It may be morally ambiguous, but things happen for reasons.
 If a corporation pollutes a river, it’s because there’s a top-secret project they’re trying to cover up, not because some mid-level bureaucrats were trying to impress their boss.
 If your personal data ends up getting leaked, it’s because a genius like Elliot made it happen, not because some underpaid sysadmin fucked up.
 If the economy takes a dive, it’s because a hacking group was fighting the man or China was up to something sinister, not because a web of financial instruments that no one fully understood exhibited some emergent behavior.

 What Mr. Robot lacks is entropy.
 It has deliberate strangeness and alienation, but it lacks true weirdness: unexpected, inexplicable events that happen for no reason other than that the world is a big place with a lot of moving pieces.
 And that would be fine, except that weirdness is at the core of everything that it wants to talk about.
 The economic and technological systems its characters are caught in weren’t planned: they evolved.
 Big systematic things happen because of millions of tiny decisions made against a landscape of perverse incentives.
-Every once in a while, a political or economic actor gathers enough coordination behind it to make a major change — say, the creation of Obamacare, or the signing of a trade deal, or the invention of the iPhone —but the precision with which those changes direct the future is akin to the precision of detonating a nuke in the middle of a hurricane.
+Every once in a while, a political or economic actor gathers enough coordination behind it to make a major change — say, the creation of Obamacare, or the signing of a trade deal, or the invention of the iPhone — but the precision with which those changes direct the future is akin to the precision of detonating a nuke in the middle of a hurricane.

 Mr. Robot is a story about the human experience of being caught in that storm.
 It’s unsettling, because it exposes the games we play to create normality for ourselves.
 But it’s not unsettling enough.